Guide To American Airlines Systemwide Upgrades

 • Upon earning 250,000 Loyalty Points, Executive Platinum members can select up to four systemwide upgrades as their Loyalty Point Rewards benefit

 In both cases there’s an opportunity cost to doing so, since there are other selections you could make (including redeemable AAdvantage miles, which many will prefer).
-Note that there are six higher thresholds at which you can earn even more systemwide upgrades, as American’s Loyalty Point Rewards system has thresholds all the way up to 5,000,000 annual Loyalty Points (though I can’t imagine many people will achieve that!).
+Note that there are several higher thresholds at which you can earn even more systemwide upgrades, as American’s Loyalty Point Rewards system has thresholds all the way up to 5,000,000 annual Loyalty Points (though I can’t imagine many people will achieve that!).

 Keep in mind that your Loyalty Points total resets every program year.
 The Loyalty Points program year runs from the beginning of March until the end of February of the following year.